BenBerthy/NotSoBasicArduino/README.md

 [Evidence](https://create.arduino.cc/editor/Ben_Berthy123/878b9368-c8a6-42b4-8ae0-eeb4f6d408a1)

 ### Images
-draw it yourself, take a picture, make a fritzing, whatever you want to EFFECTIVELY communicate how its put together.
 DO THIS
 ### Reflection
 This code was particularly challenging for me, I needed a lot fo help from the internat, and I had to remake it a couple times to get it correct.
 What i learned was that sometimes you have to keep trying to succeed.